Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Production workloads using public IPs without proper security measures in place can increase security risks.
 Malicious actors can potentially use public IP as a gateway to launch an attack.
 Many enterprise compliance policies do not allow use of public IP just to avoid exposure to such security risks.

+**Deny-PublicIP** policy prevents pubic IP getting created in a scope targeted by policy.
+Enterprises can easily prevent Virtual Machines (VMs) getting created with public IP using this policy.

-*Deny-Public-Endpoints-for-PaaS-Services* Policy Initiative (also referred as PolicySet) helps enterprises prevent prevents Azure services getting created with a public IP address in the first place. *Deny-Public-Endpoints-for-PaaS-Services* Policy Initiative consists of following policies.
+**Deny-Public-Endpoints-for-PaaS-Services** Policy Initiative (also referred as PolicySet) helps enterprises prevent prevents Azure services getting created with a public IP address in the first place. *Deny-Public-Endpoints-for-PaaS-Services* Policy Initiative consists of following policies.

     Deny-PublicEndpoint-CosmosDB
     Deny-PublicEndpoint-MariaDB